GSA/wordpress-seo/readme.txt

 	* Fixed: Media title and meta settings could not be set when 'attachment URLs redirect to parent post' was selected which let to issues for attachments without a parent, as reported by [Firebird75](https://github.com/Firebird75) in [issue #1243](https://github.com/Yoast/wordpress-seo/issues/1243) - props [Jrf](http://profiles.wordpress.org/jrf).
 	* Improved and more consistent check for whether to show the admin 'Edit files' screen, [issue #1197](https://github.com/Yoast/wordpress-seo/issues/1197) - props [hostliketoast](https://github.com/hostliketoast) and [Jrf](http://profiles.wordpress.org/jrf).
 	* Restore robots meta box per taxonomy to its former glory, it now shows even when blog is not set to public, as reported by [Lumieredelune](https://github.com/Lumieredelune) in [issue #1158](https://github.com/Yoast/wordpress-seo/issues/1158) - props [Jrf](http://profiles.wordpress.org/jrf).
+	* Fixed: Multisite issues, as reported by [GaryJones](https://github.com/GaryJones) and [chrisfromthelc](https://github.com/chrisfromthelc) in [issue #935](https://github.com/Yoast/wordpress-seo/issues/935) - props [Jrf](http://profiles.wordpress.org/jrf).
+		- saving of settings on the multisite settings page was not working.
+		- restoring site to default settings from multisite settings page was not working.
+		- initializing new blogs with settings from a chosen default blog was not working (might still not be completely stable for WP multisite with WPSEO in must-use plugins directory, stable in all other cases).
+		- wrong option debug information shown on multisite settings page
+	* Fixed: an issue with sitemap transient caching for plugins not using paginated sitemaps (like news seo).
+	* Check if get_queried_object_id is not 0 before enqueueing wp_enqueue_media.
+	* Set rssafter to empty string on test_embed_rss() test.
+	* Fixed: Bing URL - props [GodThor](https://github.com/GodThor).
+	* Prevent from loading if WP is installing - props [Jrf](http://profiles.wordpress.org/jrf).
+	* Fixed: Incorrect timezone in the root sitemap.
+	* Fixed: Multiselect fields are now properly saved in wpseo meta boxes.
+	* Force canonical links to be absolute, relative is NOT an option.
+	* Fixed: Breadcrumb on search pages.
+	* Added CDATA in sitemap image captions and titles.
+	* Various sitemap fixes and improvements - props [Rarst] (https://github.com/Rarst).

 * Enhancements
+	* Heavily reduce query load for XML sitemaps by caching XML sitemaps in transients.
 	* New `wpseo_register_extra_replacements` action hook which lets plugin/theme builders add new `%%...%%` replacement variables - including relevant help texts -.
 See [function documentation](https://github.com/Yoast/wordpress-seo/blob/master/inc/wpseo-functions.php) for an example of how to use this new functionality.
 	* If the final string - after replacement - would contain two separators with nothing between them, this extra separator will be removed.
 	* All remaining not replaced replacement vars are now stripped from the strings (without breaking the snippet preview).
 	* New filter `wpseo_replacements_filter_sep` which can be used to change the seperator character passed by the theme.
+	* When using the 'Reset default settings' button on a blog in a network while another blog has been chosen to be used as a basis for the settings for all new blogs, the reset will respect that setting and reset the blog to the settings from the chosen blog.
+	* For small networks ( < 100 sites ), the network page user interface has been improved, by offering drop-down lists of the blogs for blog selection fields.
+For larger networks, the interface remains the same.
+	* Added an action to allow adding content to the Post Type tab on the meta admin page.
+	* Removing the extra blog name added to the title by woo_title().
+	* More optimization improvements to snippet preview.
+	* Add filter to allow other plugins to interact with our metaboxes outside of the standard pages - props [Jrf](http://profiles.wordpress.org/jrf).
+	* Replace variables through an AJAX call, which makes them work in the post editor too and allows for more variables to be replaced in the title.
+	* Added priority filters for XML sitemaps.

 * Other enhancements
+	* Security improvement: As the .htaccess / robots.txt files are site-wide files, on a multi-site WP installation they will no longer be available for editing to individual site owners.
+For super-admins, the 'SEO -> Edit Files' admin page will now be accessible through the Network Admin.
 	* We've added server specific info to our tracking class.
 Most notably, we're tracking whether a number of PHP extensions are enabled for our users now.

 = 1.5.3.3 =
 Release Date: June 2nd, 2014